OpenTreeOfLife/otcmdr/README.md

 4. The location of ott.
 5. The ottid of the root node of the clade of interest.

 Set these, er, settings, and run.
-Since things can take a while (and most things are logged), it might be best to run this under screen:
+Since things can take a while, it might be best to run this under screen:

     screen
     python synth_procedure.py

 And that is it.

+**TODO:** Write logs for important/verbose steps (load, synth, etc.)